About the Handbook

 Are you enrolled in either the Diploma of Community Services (Case Management) CHC52008* or the Diploma of Counselling CHC51712 and need information about how to submit an assessment or what to do when an assessment due date has passed?

-Students are generally expected to attend all scheduled classes, however, some allowances are made for misadventure.
+Students are advised to attend all scheduled classes; however, some allowances are made for misadventure.

 Each school has attendance requirements which must be met.

 Student Advisory Committee and Student Representatives

 Feedback from our students is very important - read more about how students are involved in (or how you can get involved in) improving the learning experience at ACAP.

 Has something gone wrong and you feel like appealing a decision made or escalate a situation?
 We take any complaints and disputes seriously and here you can find a step-by-step procedure for the resolution of appeals and grievances.